Evoolvee/nPaper-1.7.10/README.md

 Utils
 ------------
 ### setup-minecraft-server.sh ###
-download and add minecraft-server in your local repositories your can run it by using `sh setup-minecraft-server.sh`
+if online repositories doesn't work use this script, it will download and add minecraft-server in your local repositories your can run it by using `sh setup-minecraft-server.sh`